f1redude123/textcaster/README.md

 To enter menu, press backtick (`)
 To change menu options, press number key of index of menu option(starting at 0) to cycle through

+The spaces in the font file are also kinda broken rn, if u wanna fix that and know how go ahead

 If you know anything about C, you can change some of the predefined vars in the code for higher res/different output dimensions.

 Have fun :3